 151. The conflict in the Kosovo province of the Federal Republic of Yugoslavia led to new movements of displaced persons and refugees in the region.
-During the period under review, their number peaked in October 1998, with some 200,000 people internally displaced in the Kosovo province of the Federal Republic of Yugoslavia, 20,000 in other parts of Serbia and 42,000 in Montenegro, as well 20,500 refugees in Albania and smaller numbers in other countries, mainly in European Union member States.
-The 13 October 1998 Holbrooke-Milosevic Agreement and related agreements between the authorities and OSCE and NATO, respectively, led to the deployment of the OSCE Kosovo Verification Mission and a significant reduction in security forces in the Kosovo province of the Federal Republic of Yugoslavia and spurred return movements.
+During the period under review, their number peaked in October 1998, with some 200,000 displaced internally in the Kosovo province of the Federal Republic of Yugoslavia, 20,000 in other parts of Serbia, 42,000 in Montenegro, as well 20,500 refugees in Albania and smaller numbers in other countries, mainly in European Union Member States.
+The 13 October 1998 Holbrooke-Milosevic Agreement and related agreements between the authorities and the OSCE and NATO, respectively, led to the deployment of the OSCE Kosovo Verification Mission (KVM), a significant reduction in security forces in the Kosovo province of the Federal Republic of Yugoslavia and spurred return E/1999/21 page 34 movements.
 By the end of 1998, it was estimated that there were still some 175,000 displaced persons within the Kosovo province of the Federal Republic of Yugoslavia.
 Over 100,000 had returned to their homes, including 10,000 from Montenegro.
-Renewed fighting in the last days of 1998 and into 1999, however, led to intense international pressure to begin peace negotiations, of which the first phase was completed in Rambouillet, France, on 23 February 1999.
+Renewed fighting in the last days of 1998 and into 1999, however, led to intense international pressure to begin peace negotiations, of which the first phase was completed in Rambouillet, France on 23 February 1999.
 Between 23 February and 15 March 1999, date of the commencement of the second round of peace talks in Paris, well over 30,000 additional persons fled their homes, reflecting a considerable worsening in the security and humanitarian situations.
-Early March saw an influx of refugees from the Kosovo province of the Federal Republic of Yugoslavia into the former Yugoslav Republic of Macedonia as violence spread to the eastern border region of the Kosovo province for the first time.
-By 15 March, at least 230,000 people were displaced inside the Kosovo province, 30,000 in other parts of Serbia and 25,000 in Montenegro; combined with the presence of 18,500 refugees in Albania and 7,300 in the former Yugoslav Republic of Macedonia, as well as large numbers in other countries.
+Early March saw an influx of refugees from the Kosovo province of the Federal Republic of Yugoslavia into The former Yugoslav Republic of Macedonia, as violence spread to the eastern border region of the Kosovo province of the Federal Republic of Yugoslavia for the first time.
+By 15 March, at least 230,000 people were displaced inside the Kosovo province of the Federal Republic of Yugoslavia, 30,000 in other parts of Serbia and 25,000 in Montenegro; combined with the presence of 18,500 refugees in Albania and 7,300 in The former Yugoslav Republic of Macedonia, as well as large numbers in other countries.
 In the last week of March 1999, these movements were to escalate into an emergency of unprecedented scale and gravity.